 HDL cholesterol levels

-- 40 - 59 mg/dL = the higher the better
+- 40 to 59 mg/dL = Higher is better

-- 60 and over mg/dL = high HDL (low risk)
+- 60 mg/dL and above = high HDL (lower risk)

 It is known that blood lipid levels are affected by genetics, so the heritability of this trait affects the variability in the levels of parameters such as low density cholesterol (LDL), high density cholesterol (HDL), total cholesterol or triglyceride level.
 One of the GWAS studies carried out in recent years has studied the role of genetic mutations in lipid levels.
 From this study, carried out on 95.The LIPL gene, which produces the enzyme hepatic lipase, also involved in the transport of HDL cholesterol and involved in transformation processes between the different forms of cholesterol; and the LPL gene, which produces lipoprotein lipase, an enzyme involved in the catabolism and degradation of triglycerides and lipoproteins.
 Many of these identified markers have in turn been strongly associated with cardiovascular and metabolic traits, such as coronary artery disease, type 2 diabetes, blood pressure, waist-to-hip ratio, and body mass index.